 100 is called 백.
 It has been another beloved number in Korea for a long time.
 100 is not just a number but rather a concept and symbolism that something is complete.

 For example, 100 days after a baby is born, people celebrate that day.
-This is a party that announces to everyone that a person has passed from an infant to a human being.
+People hold a party that announces to everyone that a person has passed from an infant to a human being.
 Or that they have survived 100 days without dying and have established themselves as a new being.
 People shared rice cakes with neighbors.

 백화점 means a department store.
 You can get all kinds of stuff in there.
 So, we use the word 백 in the name.